HlexNC/HlexNC/README.md

 ## Education 🎓

+- 🤖 Currently pursuing a Bachelor's degree in Artificial Intelligence at Deggendorf Institute of Technology.
-- 🏫 Currently pursuing a Bachelor's degree in Computer Science at the University of Nicosia.
+- 🏫 Previously pursued a Bachelor's in Computer Science at the University of Nicosia.

 ## Skills 💻